1964 Hama riot: Riot

 In April 1964 major disturbances occurred in several Syrian cities, with Hama forming the epicenter of the anti-government insurrection.
 Islamist insurgents in the city set up "roadblocks, stockpiled food and weapons, ransacked wine shops."
-The rebels were encouraged to revolt against the Ba'athists by the imam of the Sultan Mosque, Shaykh Mahmud al-Habib, and were financed by some of the city's traditional merchant families.
+The rebels were encouraged to revolt against the Ba'athists by the imam of the Sultan Mosque, Shaykh Mahmud al-Hamid, and were financed by some of the city's traditional merchant families.
 The Sultan Mosque would become the rebels headquarters, and it was used both as a sanctuary and to store weapons.
 After Munzir al-Shimali, an Ismaili Ba'athist militiaman, was killed and mutilated by rioters, riots intensified and rebels attacked "every vestige" of the Ba'ath Party in Hama.

 Hamad Ubayd, the commander of the Ba'athist-dominated National Guard, called for and received tank support and reinforcements from the Syrian Army.
 Subsequently, neighborhoods where the rebels held sway were attacked with tank and artillery fire, forcing the rebels to withdraw into the Sultan Mosque after two days of fighting.
 President Amin al-Hafiz ordered for the rebels to be eliminated, and the mosque was subsequently bombarded, destroying the minaret where many of the rebels were positioned.
 The security forces thus managed to suppress the uprising.
 Some 70-100 members of the Muslim Brotherhood were killed, with many others wounded or captured and still more disappearing underground.